Robert Loggia: Career

 The director Blake Edwards often cast Loggia in his films in minor or supporting roles.
 These included Revenge of the Pink Panther (1978) and other Pink Panther sequels, and S.O.B.
 (1981), which was a satire about Hollywood.

-In 1983, Loggia played Frank Lopez, a drug dealer who was one of the main supporting characters and antagonists in the film Scarface, which is often considered a Hollywood classic film.
+In 1983, Loggia played Frank Lopez, a drug dealer who was one of the main supporting characters and antagonists in the film Scarface, which is often considered a classic Hollywood film.

 Loggia also acted in several widely acclaimed films such as An Officer and a Gentleman (1982), Prizzi's Honor (1985), and Independence Day (1996).
 Other films starring Loggia include Over The Top (1987), Necessary Roughness (1991), and Return to Me (2000).

 Loggia was nominated for the Academy Award for Best Supporting Actor for his portrayal of crusty private detective Sam Ransom in the crime thriller Jagged Edge (1985).
 He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, his first such honor, for portraying FBI agent Nick Mancuso in the TV series Mancuso, FBI (1989–1990), a follow-up to the previous year's miniseries Favorite Son (1988).
 Loggia appeared as a mobster in multiple films, including Bill Sykes, the immoral loanshark and shipyard agent in Disney's animated film Oliver & Company (1988), Salvatore "The Shark" Macelli in John Landis' Innocent Blood (1992), Mr. Eddy in David Lynch's Lost Highway (1997), and Don Vito Leoni in David Jablin's The Don's Analyst (1997).
 Additionally, he played violent mobster Feech La Manna in several episodes of The Sopranos.

 In 1998, Loggia appeared in a television commercial lampooning obscure celebrity endorsements.
 In it, a young boy names Loggia as someone he would trust to recommend Minute Maid orange-tangerine blend.
 Loggia instantly appears and endorses the drink, to which the boy exclaims, "Whoa, Robert Loggia!"
 The commercial was later referenced in a Malcolm in the Middle episode in which Loggia made a guest appearance as "Grandpa Victor" (for which he received his second Emmy nomination); in it, Loggia drinks some orange juice, then spits it out and complains about the presence of pulp.